Skip to Content

 Now, you could jump on an afternoon cruise, but the best thing to do would be to take it easy and enjoy a sunset at Milford Sound from the shore.
 It’s crazy how quiet and peaceful Milford Sound is at sunset and it’s really a bucket list thing to see at least once!

-You’ll spend the night near Milford Sound either at the Milford Sound Lodge or a nearby campsite (more info below.)
+You’ll spend the night near Milford Sound either at the Milford Sound Lodge or a nearby campsite (more info below).
+There are many places to stay in Milford Sound, so you won’t have trouble finding a good option.

 Things to do on the Milford Road